 Even as committed Christians, if we are not watchful and alert, we can so easily be lulled into a kind of spiritual complacency which provides ideal conditions for a subtle assault by the Evil One.
-Our enemy will be delighted to entice us into a cosy routine of worship which has little or no bearing on our everyday lives.
+Our enemy will be delighted to entice us into a cosy routine of worship which has little or no bearing on the way we live.

-The secular run up to Christmas which coincides with Advent is more taken up with a worldly wakening than a spiritual one.
-I'm told that in some cities people queued all night for their black Friday purchases.
-People were even fighting in the aisles.
-It's so easy to get caught up at this time of the year in the consumerist merry-go-round that we easily lose sight of the true meaning of Christmas.
+The secular run up to Christmas which coincides with Advent is more taken up with a worldly wake-up call than a spiritual one.
+I'm told that this year in some cities people actually queued all night for their black Friday purchases.
+People were even fighting each other in the aisles.
+It's so easy to get infected, particularly at this time of the year, with the consumerist bug that we easily lose sight of the true meaning of Christmas.
 The wake-up call of Advent is a summons to experience the transforming power of Jesus in those areas of our lives which rob us of inner peace.

-The Feast of Christmas is uniquely a celebration of Peace.
+But peace will only come with this spiritual awakening.
 On the First Christmas night the shepherds were woken from their slumber by the heavenly hosts of angles chanting: 'glory to God in the highest heaven and peace to men and women of goodwill'.
 This Advent may we be awakened to the peace of Christ which only He can give.
-In the First Reading it says: "we were all like men unclean, all that integrity of ours like filthy clothing".
-There is a tendency today for people to make compromises on many moral issues and feel fine about it.
-But this kind of 'integrity' is like filthy clothing.
-Advent is the time to put compromises aside and wrap ourselves in the new clothing of God's undiluted truth.
+In the First Reading it says: "we were all like men and women unclean, all that integrity of ours like filthy clothing".
+Advent is the time to divest ourselves of the filthy clothing of compromising the truth of the gospel with flawed secular ideologies.
+And then by wrapping ourselves in the cloak of humility we wake up to the truth about ourselves.
 But worldly concerns, heightened in the run up to Christmas, may dull our senses in this regard.